xieyuheng/inner/source/_posts/paper/adventure.md

 and codomain -- `cod : morphism_t -> object_t`.

-The above `dom` and `cod` is called `∂0` and `∂1` by some authors. which serve as an analog of boundary operator in algebraic topology.
+The above `dom` and `cod` is called `∂0` and `∂1` by some authors. which remember the readers an analog between `dom` and `cod` and the boundary operator of algebraic topology.

 In my `adventure_t`, I use a single boundary operator `cut` to replace the two.